cosmos/cosmos/PURPOSE.md

 cryptocurrencies,  and have been creating innovations of our own that will unleash a new era of speed, security, scalability, and usability.

-Atom is a culmination of these lessons and innovations, designed to be extended to incorporate even future innovations, to create a cryptocurrency platform suitable for generations to come.
+Cosmos is a culmination of these lessons and innovations, designed to be extended to incorporate even future innovations, to create a cryptocurrency platform suitable for generations to come.